 e-i-i, the open-vowel stem and the closed-vowel stem

 are of course the same.
-The Language Engine distinguishes those
+These materials distinguish those

 where the open-vowel stem is ie (like sentir) from

 those where the open-vowel stem is i (like pedir)

 One stem-changing verb has u in its simple stem (jugar - juego), and one has i (adquirir - adquiero).
 In oler - huelo and errar - yerro, the initial ue and ie arising from the stem-change are modified to hue and ye respectively.
 This is purely a spelling convention - all Spanish words that would otherwise begin with ue or ie are spelt like this.

 The changed stems are used only in the present (indicative and subjunctive), the past (indicative and subjunctive), and the present participle.

 The present indicative stem consists of the open-vowel stem in all persons except the 1st and 2nd plural, where it consists of the simple stem.
 The present subjunctive stem is similar, except that verbs having a closed-vowel stem use that in the 1st and 2nd plural:

 Indicative: muero mueres muere morimos morís mueren Subjunctive: muera mueras muera muramos murís mueran